 United Business Card

-New United℠ Business Card cardholders can earn 75,000 miles after spending $5,000 on purchases in the first 3 months the account is open.
-There is a $0 introductory annual fee for the first year, then $99.
+New United℠ Business Card cardholders can earn 75,000 bonus miles after spending $5,000 on purchases in the first 3 months their account is open.
+Plus, enjoy a $0 introductory annual fee for the first year, then $99.

 With perks like a free first checked bag (a savings of up to $140 per roundtrip—terms apply), 2 United Club one-time passes per year, and priority boarding privileges, the United Business Card has plenty to offer.